MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Revoke-MgBetaUserSignInSession.md

 This operation prevents access to the organization's data through applications on the device by requiring the user to sign in again to all applications that they have previously consented to, independent of device.
 If the application attempts to redeem a delegated access token for this user by using an invalidated refresh token, the application will get an error.
 If this happens, the application will need to acquire a new refresh token by making a request to the authorize endpoint, which will force the user to sign in.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Revoke-MgUserSignInSession](/powershell/module/Microsoft.Graph.Users.Actions/Revoke-MgUserSignInSession?view=graph-powershell-1.0)

 ## SYNTAX